 15.077 Statistical Learning and Data Mining

-Advanced introduction to the theory and application of statistics, data-mining, and machine learning, concentrating on techniques used in management science, marketing, finance, consulting, engineering systems, and bioinformatics.
-First half builds the statistical foundation for the second half, with topics selected from sampling, including the bootstrap, theory of estimation, testing, nonparametric statistics, analysis of variance, categorical data analysis, regression analysis, MCMC, EM, Gibbs sampling, and Bayesian methods.
-Second half focuses on data mining, supervised learning, and multivariate analysis.
-Topics selected from logistic regression; principal components and dimension reduction; discrimination and classification analysis, including trees (CART), partial least squares, nearest neighbors, regularized methods, support vector machines, boosting and bagging, clustering, independent component analysis, and nonparametric regression.
-Uses statistics software packages, such as R and MATLAB for data analysis and data mining.
-Includes a term project.
+Advanced introduction to theory and application of statistics, data-mining, and machine learning, concentrating on techniques used in management science, marketing, finance, consulting, engineering systems, and bioinformatics.
+Topics include the bootstrap theory of estimation, testing, nonparametric statistics, analysis of variance, categorical data analysis, regression analysis, MCMC, EM, Gibbs sampling, and Bayesian methods.
+Focuses on data mining, supervised learning, and multivariate analysis.
+Topics selected from logistic regression; principal components and dimension reduction; discrimination and classification analysis, trees (CART), partial least squares, nearest neighbors, regularized methods, support vector machines, boosting and bagging, clustering, independent component analysis, and nonparametric regression.
+Uses statistics software packages, e.g., R and MATLAB.
+Some background in statistics required.
+Includes term project.

 This class counts for a total of 12 credits.

 You can find more information at the MIT + 15.077 - Google Search site.